Pipeline politics: new gas route revives Russian rivalry with West

 “Hungary is pursuing an active policy to allow gas to arrive from Turkey, via other countries, through Serbia to Hungary and central Europe,” Hungary’s Viktor Orban said after meeting Turkey’s Ahmet Davutoglu.

-Davutoglu said Turkey was open to dialogue about funneling Russian gas onwards to southeast Europe.
+Davutoglu said Turkey was open to dialogue about funnelling Russian gas onwards to southeast Europe.
 “Volumes need to be discussed, the details of demand,” he told a news conference in Budapest.

 Almost all of the natural gas consumed in southeast Europe comes from Russia via Ukraine.
 But tensions between Kiev and Moscow, sparked by Russia’s annexation of Crimea and the pro-Russian separatist war in eastern Ukraine, make this supply route vulnerable to disruption.

-Russia has halted gas flows to Ukraine three times in the past decade: in 2006, 2009 and last year.
-The stoppages arose from price disputes but drew accusations from the West that Moscow was using energy as a geopolitical weapon.

-On Tuesday, Russia’s Gazprom again threatened to switch off supplies within days unless Kiev sent more money, and said transit to Europe could be under threat.

-The EU, which as a whole depends on Russia for about a third of its oil and gas, has imposed successive rounds of sanctions on Moscow over its role in Crimea and eastern Ukraine.
+The EU, which as a whole depends on Russia for about a third of its oil and gas, has imposed successive rounds of sanctions on Moscow.
 But it faces a difficult challenge to persuade its 28 nations to keep up the pressure, a task made harder as President Vladimir Putin woos EU members like Hungary with the prospect of plentiful Russian gas on attractive terms.

 Those solutions would threaten Russia’s role as a virtual monopoly supplier to southeast Europe, so the Kremlin urgently needs to find a way to get its gas to the region while bypassing Ukraine.